 There are three classes of accommodations: standard and deluxe rooms and suites—with ocean views or poolside settings—capable of sleeping up to five.

 Of the two main restaurants, the open-air Hispaniola stands out for its location overlooking the ocean, but it's upstaged by Samana, next to the reception center.
 Loosely designed as a marketplace, Samana has concentric rings of food stations, many with chefs preparing dishes as needed and specializing in a particular dish or international cuisine.
 Kids gravitate to the pizza, pasta, burgers, chicken nuggets, hot dogs while adults may opt for more sophisticated entrées like rack of lamb, lobster, sushi, or local fish with ginger.
 On any evening there are dozens of choices, including a vast array of salads, breads, and cheeses.
 Desserts, too, are abundant, though the one that drew the longest lines was the creperie.
 You could watch your crepe being made by a machine that spread batter on a griddle and then choose the toppings or fillings you liked, among them hot fudge and various fruit compotes.

 If you're thinking about this Club Med, also look at:

 If you want the same easy social atmosphere Club Med affords but want to focus more on tennis, check out:

 Travel Instructions.
-The nearest airport is Punta Cana, roughly 10 minutes from the Club.
-It's also possible to fly into Santo Domingo, but it is a 3-hour drive away.
+The nearest airport is Punta Cana International Airport (PUJ), roughly 10 minutes from the Club.
+It's also possible to fly into Santo Domingo Airport (SDQ); however, it is a 3-hour drive away.